CLanguageProgramming/Finding-area-of-shapes/README.md

-# Area-of-a-rectangle
+# Finding area of shapes
-finding the area of a rectangle using c functions
+finding the area of a shapes using c functions